TrueBlocks/trueblocks-docs/content/docs/prologue/what-is-this.md

 Some highlights:

 - Querying straight from your hard drive is _faster by many factors._
-- Binary cache makes subsequent queries _near instantaneaous_
+- Binary cache makes subsequent queries _near instantaneous_
 - _Blockchain storage shrinks from terrabytes to gigabytes_.
-Bloom filters mean you store only the data you call.
+- Bloom filters mean _you store only the data you call_.
-- _More precise._ You can articulate to resolve transactions on the byte level.
+- Articulate to resolve transactions on the byte level, so it's _more accurate_.
-- _Format agnostic_ TrueBlocks works on the bit level, so you can format data how you want.
-JSON, CSV, GRPC?
-Who cares?
+- TrueBlocks works on the byte level, so you can format data how you want.
+JSON, CSV, gRPC?
+Who cares? _format agnostic_

 TrueBlocks performs so well because the design is 100% data first.
 We are lifelong hackers, and we agree with Linus:

 > Good programmers
 > worry about data structures and their relationships. _[source](https://lwn.net/Articles/193245/)_

+## Great!
+But I want many more words.

+We've got more words for you.
+[This blog post covers these topics in much more detail](/blog/a-long-winded-explanation-of-trueblocks/).